|Something there is more immortal even than the stars

 The Logical End

 In Cosmic Ancestry, life imposes organization on nonliving matter from the top down.
 Bacteria invade a lifeless planet and organize its environment.
 They're robots, genetically programmed to do a job.
-Later, new genetic programs within bacteria already, and new programs installed by viruses and other gene transfer mechanisms, become activated in the bacteria to enable eukaryotes and multicelled life to evolve.
+Later, genetic programs within bacteria already, and new programs, installed by viruses and other gene transfer mechanisms, become activated in the bacteria to enable eukaryotes and multicelled life to evolve.
 The progress of evolution depends on the availability of the genes necessary for each evolutionary step.

 One troubling aspect of this picture should be addressed.
 By sending the genes in bacteria and viruses into deep space on comets with random trajectories, Cosmic Ancestors take the risk that some of the genes will be lost.
 Lots of the bacteria and viruses will fall into stars and burn.
 Most of them will drift forever in interstellar clouds or on comets that never come near any planet.
 So although a planet may come to life and start up the evolutionary ladder, it may not receive the entire set of genetic programs.
 The lack of an essential genetic program or group of programs might, for example, prevent the evolution of eukaryotes.
 The highest form of life on that planet would be scum, literally.
 Or mammals might never evolve.
 Admittedly there may be pathways besides mammals that can lead to a highly intelligent civilization.
 But whatever pathway were taken by life on any planet, its full potential would be that contained in the genetic instructions that ultimately became available on the planet.
 Perhaps we on Earth could "fill in" some simpler missing programs, such as the subroutines for pinstriped tulips, by writing them ourselves, if we wanted to.
 But no matter what level of civilization might be reached by a planet's life, it could not lift itself up by its bootstraps, so to speak, beyond the potential in its genes.
 That's not permitted by the law of logical entropy.
 Ultimately then, if something else does not extinguish us first, and if the traffic of comets to the inner solar system slows down to a trickle or a stop, the evolution of life on Earth should reach a limit.
-The limit would be no higher than that made available by our Cosmic Ancestors.
+The limit would be no higher than that received from our Cosmic Ancestors.
 And it could be lower, if some genetic instructions have been lost.
 Thus, the evolutionary potential of life on Earth could be equal to, or less than, but not greater than that of our Cosmic Ancestors.
 The logical entropy ratchet works only that way.

 What if human society were able to coordinate itself in the manner of parallel computers?
 Could the power of that huge coordinated thinking machine increase without limit, just by adding more units?
 The problem is interesting.
 But in the philosophy expressed here, bootstrapping will never work, at any level.
 Probably, if we were missing a piece of genetic programming which is essential for some higher evolutionary step, we simply would never make that step.